 I don’t know about you, but personally, I definitely fret over the idea of working “forever.”
 That’s why, as mentioned on my various social media profiles, I’m starting the FIRE!

 Of course, I wouldn’t actually work forever.
 But when I consider the idea of working until 65 or 67 – I figure I may as well be.

-If by chance you’re new here, you might not know the term.
+If by chance you’re new here, you might not know the term financial independence retire early.
 Luckily, it’s very simple: